What to Sell on Amazon: 11 Great Ways to Find Profitable Amazon Product Ideas

 By targeting the most searched keywords in the platform, you can increase your visibility to your target market in the hopes of getting them to buy your product.

 There are a couple of tools that can unearth the monthly Amazon search volume for related keywords.

-- Jungle Scout – The Amazon product research tool offers a comprehensive keyword feature that shows the different products which appear on search results.
+- Jungle Scout – This Amazon product research tool offers a comprehensive keyword feature that shows the different products which appear on search results.
 Each product also reveals the BSR, estimated sales, estimated revenues, and more.

-- Merchant Words – The tool contains over 60 million keywords that Amazon users enter on the search bar to shop.
+- Merchant Words – This tool contains over 60 million keywords that Amazon users enter on the search bar to shop.
 It also shows the search volume for each keyword to help you decide which ones to optimize for.

 In short, the page should provide all the information necessary for users to make an informed decision about the product.
 Amazon has a page that details the best practices of developing your product pages to make them informative to users.